System Design Space

 Hardcoded secrets in source code and infrastructure-as-code templates.

-One master secret shared by dozens of services with no segmentation or per-service audit.
+One master secret shared by dozens of services with no segmentation or per-service audit: a leak in one place compromises them all at once, and there is no telling where it came from.

 Rotation postponed indefinitely without automation, drills, or expiry alerts.